textpattern/textpattern.github.io/setup/multi-site-installation.md

 You only need to do this once.
 Now you can connect the sites you need to the respective version of Textpattern via symlinks.

-To reconnect the symlinks of a multi-site to a different textpattern directory, either reset your symlinks manually via the command line (or via your web host’s control panel) so that they point to the new directory, or do the following:
+To reconnect the symlinks of a multi-site to a different textpattern directory, either reset your symlinks manually via the command line (or via your web host's control panel) so that they point to the new directory, or do the following:

-* Copy the `setup` folder from your Textpattern `sites/site1/admin/setup` directory into your respective site’s `mydomain/admin` directory.
+* Copy the `setup` folder from your Textpattern `sites/site1/admin/setup` directory into your respective site's `mydomain/admin` directory.
 * In the `mydomain/admin` directory, delete the `vendors` symlink.
 * Open a web browser and go to `admin.example.com/setup/`.
 * The installer will tell you it cannot find Textpattern and ask you to specify your *Textpattern root directory*.
 Enter the path to the (new) version of Textpattern you want and click 'Proceed'.
 The installer will recreate the correct symlinks and your site will be linked to the respective version of Textpattern.